 Application and interview

 Offers are usually made without interview.
-Students with non-standard entry requirements, including mature students, may be invited to an interview.
+Students with non-standard entry requirements, including students who have been out of education for a significant period, may be invited to an interview.

 For dates of our open days visit the open day